epics-base/epicscorelibs/modules/libcom/src/as/ACF-Language.md

+# IOC Access Security

-# ACF Syntax Forward Compatibility
+## ACF Syntax Forward Compatibility

-EPICS 7.0.10 modified the Access Security Configuration File (ACF) parser to **standardize the ACF grammar for forward compatibility**.
+EPICS 7.0.10 modified the Access Security Configuration File (ACF) parser to standardize the ACF grammar for forward compatibility.
-It did not change the syntax that was accepted by earlier versions of the parser, so **existing access security configuration files will not need to be modified.**
+It did not change the syntax that was accepted by earlier versions of the parser, so existing access security configuration files would not need to be modified.
 All ACF definitions will adhere to a consistent syntax format, which will allow future additions to the access security language without breaking existing configurations.